Robert C. Nicholas

 Robert Carter Nicholas (January 10, 1787 – December 24, 1856) was a United States senator from Louisiana.
 He was a veteran of the War of 1812, and also served as Secretary of State of Louisiana and Louisiana's Superintendent of Education.

 Early life and education

 Born in Hanover, Virginia, on January 10, 1787, he was the son of Revolutionary war veteran and politician George Nicholas (1754–1799) and his wife Mary (Smith) Nicholas (d.
 1806). and the grandson of Robert Carter Nicholas (1728–1780)., and named for his late grandfather Robert Carter Nicholas, Sr.

-In 1816 and 1817 Nicholas attended the College of William and Mary in Williamsburg, Virginia.
+In 1816 and 1817 Nicholas attended the College of William & Mary in Williamsburg, Virginia.

 Military service

 Nicholas joined the United States Army in 1808, receiving a commission as a Captain in the 7th Infantry Regiment.

 Nicholas was promoted to major in 3rd Infantry Regiment in 1810 and became Lieutenant Colonel of the 1st Infantry Regiment in 1812.
 He served with his regiment in the War of 1812, including combat at the Battle of Chippewa.
 After serving with the 30th Infantry, in 1814 he was promoted to colonel, and he commanded the 8th Infantry Regiment until resigning his commission in 1819.